Surprisingly, it's not infidelity. People are just falling out of love.

 Earlier this year, our friends at The Stir reported a study that concluded couples were divorcing less because of infidelity and more because they were falling out of love.
 Now, there's another study out of the U.K. that says the exact same thing; that divorcing couples have simply grown apart.
-Would You Rather Have Your Husband Cheat Or Fall Out Of Love?
+Study Says Most Couples Are Getting Divorced Because Of THIS

 According to the 2011 U.K. survey, the number-one reason couples divorce is that they fall out of love, bumping extramarital affairs from its long-standing (eight years to be exact) number-one spot.
 Reasons for divorce after falling out of love, as found by consultancy firm Grant Thornton UK LLP, were extramarital affairs, unreasonable behavior, midlife crises and emotional/physical abuse.